As ruling UK Conservatives meet, businesses clamor for help

 Sunak’s approach got a mixed reception.

-David Willetts, president of economic think-tank the Resolution Foundation, said he “sounded more West Coast than Westminster, by putting productivity-enhancing tech at the heart of his post-Brexit vision for Britain.
-And he is right that in the long run it is innovation and investment that will boost productivity and pay.”
+David Willetts, president of economic think-tank the Resolution Foundation, said Sunak was “right that in the long run, it is innovation and investment that will boost productivity and pay.”

-But farmers like Scott say those long-term plans for the economy are little help to them now.
+But farmers like Scott say those long-term plans are little help to them now.

 “I agree we should upskill our workforce in the U.K.,” she said.
 “But we should have done it months ago, years ago.”